Gary Yeo

 In 2013, Yeo started training full-time and broke the 4 × 100 m relay record in May with a timing of 39.45secs.

-At the 2015 South East Asian games, Yeo was part of the quartet that rewrote the national 4 × 100 m record, finishing 2nd behind Thailand with a time of 39.24s.
+At the 2015 Southeast Asian Games, Yeo was part of the quartet that rewrote the national 4 × 100 m record, finishing 2nd behind Thailand with a time of 39.24s.

 Yeo was a former student of Victoria School and is now studying business at the Singapore Management University.